IavilaGw/proyecto0/README.md

 # Proyecto0 - TaskMaster

-A todo list web app.
+A TodoList application built with Go (Gin framework) and a modern web frontend, containerized with Docker.

 # Team